riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-10-08-Oh-Brave-New-World-That-Has-Such-UX-In-It.markdown

 Maybe a conversation with the AI bot can help me make these determinations, but we are back to discrete tasks again.
 It's not a fire-and-forget request; it's a whole process, spanning many different disconnected systems.
 If the operators of those systems design their *human-facing* interfaces well, I can get through the whole process much faster using those specialised tools, rather than trying harder and harder to contort a general-purpose tool until it conforms to my will.

-That general-purpose tool is useful, mind you.
+That general-purpose AI tool can still be useful, mind you.
 I lived in London for years and still visit frequently, so in this case I wouldn't need a bot's assistant, but when visiting a city I'm not familiar with, something that would be useful would be a quick update on the state of the travel network, any planned strikes or weather events which might affect my trip, and any fun events I might want to catch in my (entirely hypothetical) downtime.
 But none of that requires the omniscient planning bot I described above for the sake of assumption.
-It's more of a set of questions: "what's the best way to get downtown during rush hour" or "I have two hours free on Wednesday morning, what current exhibitions are open then".
+It's more of a set of open questions: "what's the best way to get downtown during rush hour" or "I have two hours free on Wednesday morning, what current exhibitions are open then".

 ![A busy office](/images/arlington-research-kN_kViDchA0-unsplash.jpg)